 - Collaboration server HTTP port (default value: 8011): This port handles HTTP communication for the Collaboration server.

-- Collaboration server SSL port (default: 8443): This port handles secure communication for the Collaboration server.
+- Collaboration server SSL port (default: 8443): Secure communication for the collaboration server.

 Do not use a firewall to redirect ports.
 The internal port configured on the server must match the external port on the external firewall.